eginwong/course-notes/cloud/azure/AZ-301/determine-workload-requirements.md

   - ability to undo if problem occurs
   - Azure Pipelines / ADO
   - CI/CD
+  - using deployment slots, with separate host names
+  - make target slot production so that it is not affected by swap changes
+  - can specify custom warm-up scripts
 - Configurability
   - ability to support different configurations in different environments
   - PaaS - set app variables within Azure that gets replaced
     - deployment slots with variables
   - Key Vault - Scecrets, Keys, Certs
+  - Azure Automation
+    - process automation, configuration mgmt, update mgmt
+      - webhooks, runbooks in powershell
+    - kind of like chef/puppet/ansible and can maintain configuration of a node
 - Governance
   - control mechanism to ensure only authorized changes, that they are documented and transparent
   - Azure Policy
     - restrict control within rgs or sgs
+    - different from RBAC because that focuses on user actions
+    - policy focuses on resources themselves
   - RBAC
   - Azure Pipelines control deployment
   - Company Process
+  - Azure mgmt
+    - govern (policy), migrate (migrate), secure (security center), protect (backup/ASR), monitor (insights), configure (automation)
 - Maintainability
   - ability for application to be maintained
   - diagnostics
   - HDInsights
   - Azure Monitor
+  - logging
+    - control/mgmt logs (within Azure)
+    - data plane logs (app, event system, security logs from VM)
+    - processed events/alerts
 - Security
   - authNZ, detecting attacks
   - Azure AD